 - Start with writing down the proper name and full address of your previous employer.

-- Then fill out the TAN (Tax Deduction and Collection Account Number) and PAN(Permanent Account Number) of your last organisation.
+- Then fill out the TAN (Tax Deduction and Collection Account Number) and PAN(Permanent Account Number) of your last organization.
 You can find both these on your earlier salary slips.

 - Now write down the exact period of time that you were employed for.